• Skip to primary navigation

 Correctional officers can work both inside and outside.
 The majority of the facilities are well-lit, climate-controlled, and ventilated, but some are ancient, congested, hot, and noisy.

-Correctional officers and jailers earned a median annual income of $39,040 in May 2012, according to the Bureau of Labor Statistics.
+According to the Bureau of Labor Statistics, correctional officers and jailers earned a median annual income of $39,040 in May 2012.

 When a correctional officer works in a government-run facility, he or she is eligible to participate in benefit programs offered by that level of government.